9242

 SEO is rarely a one-and-done effort.
 It’s an ongoing process where you monitor performance metrics—like keyword rankings, organic traffic, and conversions—to see what’s working and what isn’t.

-If you find certain easy-to-rank keywords aren’t bringing in the results you hoped for, don’t hesitate to pivot.
+If you find certain low competition keywords aren’t bringing in the results you hoped for, don’t hesitate to pivot.
 Maybe the user intent wasn’t what you expected, or perhaps your content needs to be more thorough or presented in a different format.

 With the help of tools like SEO PowerSuite you can see how your efforts pay off over days, weeks, and months.